Jump back to chapter selection.

 The kinetic energy can be expressed as

-Hkin =k2k22ma^ka^k=k2k22mn^k
+Hkin =k,s2k22mc^ksc^ks=k,s2k22mn^ks

-which, may also be expressed in field operator language as
+which may also be expressed in field operator language as

+(The last equality holds if surface terms from integration by parts vanish).
 Note the formal similarity with the expectation value of the kinetic energy using single-particle wave functions, 22md3rφ(r)φ(r).
 In an analogous way we represent the potential energy,

 S^(r)=2ssΨ^s(r)σssΨ^s(r)